 Now, this may not seem like an idea that would occur to everyone, but there are a number of essential oils that are absolute, well, essential, for those who want to get the most from their vacation.
 Take for example lavender essential oil.
 Having trouble falling asleep in a new place while on vacation?
 Rub some lavender essential oil onto the palms of your hands and smooth over your pillow—you’ll be asleep before you know it.

 Lavender is also great for insect bites and stings.
-A drop on the affected area will reduce swelling, itching, and discomfort.
+A few drops on the affected area will reduce swelling, itching, and discomfort.

 Another essential oil that will always come in handy for those who will be spending time outdoors is citronella essential oil.
 This oil has a range of great benefits, but one of the most useful is its ability to act as a natural insect repellent.